Keeps oil controlled and delivers a true matte finish without settling into pores, for even, long-lasting coverage.

 Estée Lauder Double Wear Stay-in-Place Makeup

-- Can cling to dryness if prep is rushed
+- Can emphasize dryness if skin prep is minimal

 Fenty Beauty Pro Filt’r Soft Matte Longwear Foundation